 To lessen the risk of dementia, it’s suggested that elderly adults stick to a diet high in fruits, vegetables, cereals and fish, and low in saturated fats.

 It’s also important to know that people with diabetes are especially sensitive to the foods they eat.
-For instance, a senior diabetic will be affected by a memory function decline just after a meal, particularly if that meal is comprised of simple carbohydrates, such as sugar, soft drinks, candy, etc. Although the exact physiologic mechanisms resulting in these dietary effects are not completely known, the modulation of brain insulin is a very likely causing factor.
+For instance, a senior diabetic will be affected by a memory function decline just after a meal, especially if that meal contains simple carbohydrates, such as sugar, soft drinks, candy, etc. Although the exact physiologic mechanisms resulting in these dietary effects are not completely known, the modulation of brain insulin is a very likely causing factor.